PA-HS-24-ciel-127/Lipsync-Unity/README.md

 Again, it can be tested and played by pressing the play button.

-Animation:
+## Animation:

-To activate the animation for the avatar, the Talky Walky needs to be selected in the scene and its Controller has to be changed to the wished Animation Controller
+To activate an animation for the avatar, the Talky Walky needs to be selected in the scene and its Controller has to be changed to the wished Animation Controller
 (provided example "dancing")

 <img width="328" alt="image" src="https://github.com/user-attachments/assets/fae54aa7-c60c-412f-b374-3286407094f0" />